-Celebrity spokespeople help brands tell compelling stories reaching 200 million plus Instagram users, here’s how:
+Celebrity spokespeople help brands tell compelling stories reaching millions of Instagram users; here’s how:

-Similar to Snapchat, brand’s use of Instagram as a marketing tool over the last few years has drastically increased.
-While social media sites such as Twitter and Facebook are losing some stamina, mobile apps have gained millions of users and are currently an innovative and beneficial way for brands to quickly reach their target audiences.
+Brands’ use of Instagram as a marketing tool over the last few years has drastically increased.
+While social media sites such as Twitter and Facebook are losing some stamina, mobile apps have gained millions of users and are an effective way for brands to quickly reach their target audiences.

-Instagram allows marketers to create content that is different from conventional advertisements, and engage audiences in a way that appeals to them.
-With thousands of celebrities on the app, brand endorsements are becoming more common.
-Here are some examples of how celebrities have been using their accounts to promote products –
+Instagram allows marketers to create content that is different from conventional advertisements and engage audiences in a way that appeals to them.
+With thousands of celebrities on the app, brand endorsements are very common.
+Here are some examples of how brands have been using celebrity Instagram accounts to promote their products.

-Similar to Youtube, Instagram has its own group of famous users who draw thousands of followers.
+Similar to YouTube, Instagram has its own group of famous users who draw millions of followers.
 Fashion and lifestyle accounts are prominent on the social media outlet, and brands have taken advantage of that.
-High fashion companies such as Christian Louboutin and Chanel have been known to send products to influential users in return for a post and acknowledgement.
+Brands such as Urban Decay and Dior have partnered with the Instagram beauty influencer Chrisspy to promote their products.

 photo credit: celebrityabc via flickr